-General rule of thumb is don’t cut your nails down the sides.
+The general rule of thumb is don’t cut your nails down the sides.
 It is best to cut your toenails regularly keeping the sides high.
 They can be cut straight across like a square or with a slight curve taking care not to cut too short or down the sides.
 Filing the toenail is a very safe alternative and helps to get rid of any rough edges.

-If pain presents in the sides of you nails- begin wearing open shoes using antiseptics such as betadine, hydrogen peroxide or saline and applying a bandaid to keep the area clean from infection until pain disappears.
+If pain presents in the sides of your nails- begin wearing open shoes using antiseptics such as betadine, hydrogen peroxide or saline and applying a bandaid to keep the area clean from infection until the pain disappears.
 If the pain doesn’t subside in a few days or gets worse please see your GP or podiatrist.

 How Can a Podiatrist Help?

-Podiatrists are trained specialists who see ingrown toenails all day everyday.
+Podiatrists are trained specialists who see ingrown toenails all day every day.
 They can assist in proper cutting techniques and have appropriate tools for thickened or abnormal shaped nails.